Frequently Asked Questions

 Do both adults incubate the eggs?

-The falcon will do most of the incubating, which lasts about a month, sometimes letting the male have a turn whilst she hunts, feeds and preens during the day, though she incubates during the night.
+The falcon (female) will do most of the incubating, which lasts about a month, sometimes letting the tiercel (male) have a turn whilst she hunts, feeds and preens during the day, though she incubates during the night.
 The tiercel does most of the hunting during incubation, and will catch a lot of blackbird-size prey such as woodcock, golden plover, starlings, etc. Sometimes he will hunt at night, using the lights of Louth to illuminate waders that often move around in the hours of darkness.

 Why are the injured birds taken to Worksop when there are birds of prey centres closer to Louth?